codepoet80/webos-metube/client/README.md

 # webos-metube

 Requires webOS 2.2.
-Tested on Veer and Touchpad hardware, Pre2 and Pre3 emulators.
+Tested on Pre2, Veer and Touchpad hardware, Pre3 emulator.

 Learn more about this app at: [http://metube.webosarchive.com](http://metube.webosarchive.com)